KostasBzn/House_Price_Prediction/README.md

 - **Hyperparameter Tuning**: Optimizing the model using **GridSearchCV** with cross-validation.
 - **Evaluation**: Assessing the model's performance using metrics like **MAE**, **RMSE**, **MAPE**, and **R²** on both training and test datasets.

-The final model is trained on the entire dataset for deployment or further use.

 ---

 ## How to Run the Project